Putin suggests putting Ukraine under U.N.-sponsored external governance, boasts battlefield gains

 “Under the auspices of the United Nations, with the United States, even with European countries, and, of course, with our partners and friends, we could discuss the possibility of introduction of temporary governance in Ukraine,” Putin said, adding that it would allow the country to “hold democratic elections, to bring to power a viable government that enjoys the trust of the people, and then begin negotiations with them on a peace treaty.”

-He added that such external governance is just “one of the options,” but didn’t elaborate.
+He added that such external governance is just “one of the options,” without elaborating.

 Putin's remarks came hours after the conclusion of a summit hosted by French President Emmanuel Macron that considered plans to deploy troops to Ukraine to cement an eventual peace deal.
 Macron said "several" other nations want to be part of the force alongside France and Britain.